 Throughout Europe, these celebrations took place around solstice fires.

-People attributed them a magical and protective meaning, while this “sacred” night was considered to be conducive to the exit of supernatural and evil beings (demons, witches, etc).
+People attributed them a magical and protective meaning, while this “sacred” night was considered conducive to the exit of supernatural and evil beings (demons, witches, etc.).

 - The light of the fire symbolised the Sun